Here are answers to the most frequently asked questions relating to our grant programmes.

 You can find our Statement on Jewish Community Libraries here.

 The majority of our grants are only open to applications from organisations and institutions that qualify as charitable according to the UK authorities.

-Individuals are welcome to apply for a Professional Development Language Grant and certain grants within the Academic Jewish Studies Programme may be open to individuals.
+Individuals are able to apply for some of our Professional Development grants and certain grants within the Academic Jewish Studies Programme may be open to individuals.
 Please check the relevant category pages for more information.

 Eligibility criteria vary for some grants including Professional Development Language Grants, Expert Visits and Skills, Knowledge and Tools for Jewish Education.
 Please check the relevant grant category pages for more information.

 Yes, we often receive applications from non-Jewish institutions to work on the Jewish component of their holdings.
 This is perfectly acceptable.

 If you have previously submitted an application for a project that was rejected, please get in touch with the relevant Grant Programme Manager before applying again.

 At this stage, there are no changes to our programmes, and we are continuing to make grants to UK based and European institutions and organisations.

 We currently have three grant programmes (Academic Jewish Studies, European Jewish Heritage and Jewish Communal Life).
 Each programme is slightly different and has its own grant categories.
 Some of the categories are by invitation only.

 Initiatives are mostly ongoing projects set up by the Rothschild Foundation Hanadiv Europe, often in cooperation with other institutions or other funders.